PokemonAutomation/ComputerControl/Wiki/Programs/PokemonBDSP/AutonomousBallThrower.md

 ## Instructions

-1. Save before being attacked by the Pokémon (or in front of the altar for pokemon from ramanas park).
+1. Save before being attacked by the Pokémon (or in front of the altar for Pokémon from ramanas park).
 2. Run the program

 If the catch rate is low, you may need to follow the setup described in [Ball Thrower](BallThrower.md).